flutter/packages/packages/pigeon/README.md

    host-language code: `flutter pub get` then `flutter pub run pigeon` with suitable arguments.
 [Example](./example/README.md#Invocation).
 1) Add the generated Dart code to `./lib` for compilation.
-1) Implement the host-language code and add it to your build (see below).
+1) Implement the host-language code, add it to your build, and connect it as handler for the incoming messages (see below).
 1) Call the generated Dart methods.

 ### Rules for defining your communication interface